kumarshikhardeep/ParkingLot/README.md

 5. Compile the ParkingLot.java file -
 		>javac ParkingLot.java
 		This will create a new class file.
-Now repeat the step 4.

 6. Run the class file (ParkingLot.class) -
 		>java ParkingLot <input file>